Leadership development Bookmark has been added

 Life at Deloitte

-An open, inclusive, and flexible culture, combined with a wide array of growth opportunities, is helping professionals take ownership of their careers – and it fills Deloitte’s leadership pipeline with a diverse mix of high-performing professionals.
-Thanks in part to Inclusion, Deloitte is a place where opportunities abound and where all leaders thrive.
+An open, inclusive, and flexible culture, combined with a wide array of growth opportunities, is helping professionals take ownership of their careers—and it fills Deloitte’s leadership pipeline with a diverse mix of high-performing professionals.
+Thanks in part to Inclusion, Deloitte is a place where opportunities abound and where all leaders can thrive.

 Emerging Leaders Development Program (ELDP)

 ELDP is a comprehensive, multidisciplinary professional development program designed primarily for high-performing minority managers and senior managers to help prepare them for the next stage in their careers.
 ELDP uses skill-building sessions, self-assessments, 360-degree feedback, and one-on-one coaching with an external professional coach to help equip promising leaders for greater responsibility.
-Through the intensive learning curriculum, participants explore a variety of topics, including effective development strategies, risk-taking, building professional networks, and dealing effectively with potential biases in corporate America.
-In addition, each participant is assigned a partner, principal, or director sponsor who commits to at least two years to help their protégées drive their own careers by helping them understand how to navigate our organization.
+Through the intensive learning curriculum, participants explore a variety of topics, including effective development strategies, risk-taking, building professional networks, and dealing effectively with unconscious bias in corporate America.
+In addition, each participant is assigned a partner, principal, or managing director mentor who commits to at least two years to help their protégées drive their own careers.

 Ellen Gabriel Fellows